Azixa™

 Description

-In December 2010, EpiCept reported that Myrexis had initiated a controlled two-arm Phase IIb study of Azixa™ as a front-line treatment for GBM.
-The study will enroll up to 120 newly diagnosed GBM patients in the U.S. and India in order to evaluate Azixa™ combination therapy as a first line GBM treatment.
-The trial will compare standard of care in this disease with standard of care in combination with Azixa™.
+In December 2010, a controlled two-arm Phase IIb study of Azixa™ was initiated as a front-line treatment for GBM.
+The study was to enroll up to 120 newly diagnosed GBM patients in the U.S. and India in order to evaluate Azixa™ combination therapy as a first line GBM treatment.
+The trial was to compare standard of care in this disease with standard of care in combination with Azixa™.